 - 1 ¼ cups wholemeal plain flour

-- Preheat oven to 180 degrees and a 12 cup muffin pan with patty cases.
+- Preheat oven to 180°C and line a muffin tin with 12 patty cases / cupcake liners.

-- Make your flax egg: mix together flaxseed meal and 2 ½ tablespoons of water together and set aside for 5-10 minutes until it has thinkend into a gel-like consistency.
+- Make your flax/chia egg: Mix together flaxseed meal or chia seeds and 2 ½ tablespoons of water and set aside for 5-10 minutes until it has thinkend into a gel-like consistency.

-- In a large bowl, mash bananas.
+- In a large bowl, mash the bananas.
 Add in maple syrup, coconut oil, vanilla, apple cider vinegar, and cinnamon and mix together using a wire whisk.
-Add in flax ‘egg’ mix, sugar, baking powder and baking soda and continue to mix.
+Add in the flax/chia mixture and whisk to combine.

 - Fill muffin cups with mixture about ¾ full and top with a sprinkle of oats.
-Bake in fan forced oven for 20-25 minutes until golden on top and muffins spring back when gently touched.
+Bake for 20-25 minutes until golden on top and muffins spring back when gently touched.